 Master Theses

 To complete the Master of Arts in International and European Business, students have to write a master thesis in English.
-The master thesis has to be written in connection to one of the courses taken within the programme.
-Generally, any professor who offers courses that can be accredited towards the MA in International and European Business can supervise master theses in the programme.
+The master thesis has to be written in connection to one of the courses taken within the program.
+Generally, any professor who offers courses that can be accredited towards the MA in International and European Business can supervise master theses in the program.
+The Chair for International Management offers to supervise master theses.
+It is generally a prerequisite that a student who intends to write her/his master thesis at the Chair for International Management has successfully participated in at least one of the courses offered by the chair.

 Different approaches are possible:

-• Students can submit a provisional research proposal for a specific topic that they wish to analyse in their master thesis.
+• Students can submit a provisional research proposal for a specific topic that they wish to analyze in their master thesis.
 Obviously, the topics have to be related to the fields of International Management and/or European Business – possibly discussed in one of the lectures.
-In this case, the provisional proposal is evaluated and if the chair agrees, the student can work under the guidance of the chair to develop a full proposal which is then the starting point for the master thesis.
+In this case, the provisional proposal is evaluated, and if the chair agrees, the student can work under the guidance of the chair to develop a full proposal which is then the starting point for the master thesis.

 • Students may adopt a research topic suggested by the chair.
 In this case they should contact the chair first to discuss some ideas in order to facilitate the process of developing a provisional/final proposal.

 Simultaneously with the provisional proposal or the first contact with the chair, students have to provide the chair with a list of their grades and a short CV.
+Regarding the supervision the chair does not guarantee a specific supervisor, therefore you can be allocated to any of the chair’s employees according to their availability.

-The proposal should be a short paper (ca. 3 pages) including
+• The proposal should be a short paper (ca. 3 pages) including:

-• the relevance of the topic
+• A short introduction with the relevance of the topic

-• the planned methodology (e.g. is it planned to do expert interviews, is it planned to carry out a large-scale empirical survey, etc.)
+• The planned methodology (e.g. is it planned to do expert interviews, is it planned to carry out a large-scale empirical survey, etc.)

-• a (provisional) table of contents
+• A (provisional) table of contents

 Master theses have to be written following the formal guidelines of the chair which can be downloaded here.
 To facilitate the application, we highly recommend using the MS-word template that we provide and that you can download here